olivierjan/ROM-software-for-6502-SBC/README.md

 In order to get minimum access to our 6502 based computer, we need some basic software.
 Here is a set of tools designed to provide basic I/Os and programming capability to the computer.

+## Where to store this software ?
+It depends on the setup

 The EEPROM software is currently divided into BIOS and Monitor.
 It Expects a 16k EEPROM starting at $C000 which will contains both